evijayalakshmi/php-calculator/README.md

     robot php_calculator.robot
 ```

-2. This command runs test cases by specified tag, where tag relates to one of the following: **add, sub, mul, div, divbyzero**
+2. This command runs set of test cases defined by tag, where tag relates to one of the following: **add, sub, mul, div, divbyzero**

 ```
     robot --inculde=<tag> php_calculator.robot